-- Jubilación: NCTE currently contributes 1% of each employee’s salary to a 403(b) retirement account regardless of whether the employee contributes, and also offers a match for up to an additional 2%.
+- Jubilación: NCTE currently contributes 1% of each employee’s salary to a 403(b) retirement account regardless of whether the employee contributes.
+NCTE also offers a match for up to an additional 2%.

 - Pre-tax Metro benefits: Employees can deduct the cost of the Metro from their paychecks before taxes are deducted, which creates some savings on commuting expenses.

-- Paid time off: Employees are provided 10 days of sick time, 9 paid holidays, 2 floating holidays, 3 days of personal leave, bereavement leave, volunteer leave, and annual vacation, which is initially 2 weeks and increases over time, or can start at a higher amount based on years of experience.
+- Paid time off: Employees are provided 10 days of sick time, all federal holidays, 3 days of personal leave, bereavement leave, volunteer leave, 2 weeks of office closure, and annual vacation, which is initially3 weeks and increases over time.

 - Some positions are eligible for comp time related to weekend travel, speaking engagements, or certain projects.
 However, we strive to ensure that staff are regularly only working 40 hours per week, as we want all staff to enjoy their life outside of work too.